Tunable cornerlike states in topological type-II hyperbolic lattices: Benalcazar-Bernevig-Hughes Model in type-II hyperbolic lattices

 When $\lambda=1.5$, the energy spectrum of the Hamiltonian is shown in Fig.~\ref{fig7}(a).
 We observe a gap around zero energy, inside which there exist eight degenerate zero-energy states.
 Similar to the HOTI discussed in the previous section for type-II hyperbolic lattices, these eight zero-energy states are localized in a zero-dimensional form on both boundaries of the Poincar\'{e} ring, as illustrated in Fig.~\ref{fig7}(b).
 To investigate the topological phase transition of the BBH model on a type-II hyperbolic lattice, we compute the energy of the Hamiltonian as a function of $\lambda$ as shown in Fig.~\ref{fig7}(c).
 It can be seen that the bulk states remain gapped for small $\lambda$.
 When $\lambda$ exceeds a critical value $1.3$, zero-energy states emerge inside the bulk gap, signaling a transition from a trivial insulator to a HOTI hosting zero-energy cornerlike states.
 Similar to Sec.~\ref{SecII}, we employ the real-space quadrupole moment $Q_{xy}$ to characterize the topological properties of the system.
 In Fig.~\ref{fig7}(d), we show the variation of the quadrupole moment $Q_{xy}$ with the system parameter $\lambda$.
 Comparing with Fig.~\ref{fig7}(c), one observes that $Q_{xy}=0.5$ corresponds to the HOTI phase hosting zero-energy cornerlike states, whereas $Q_{xy}=0$ indicates a trivial insulator phase.

 To further verify the robustness of the zero-energy localized states against disorder, we introduce the disorder term $H_{W2}=W_{2}\sum_{m}c_{m}^{\dagger}\omega_{m}(\Gamma_{2}+\Gamma_{4})c_{m}$ into the BBH model $H_{\rm{BBH}}$.
 Figures~\ref{fig8}(a) and \ref{fig8}(b) show the evolution of the energy $E$ and the quadrupole moment $Q_{xy}$ with respect to the disorder strength $W_2$, respectively.
 The results confirm that the zero-energy states remain robust against weak disorder, and the quadrupole moment retains its quantized value $Q_{xy}=0.5$ in this regime.
 In addition, we present the energy spectrum at disorder strength $W_{2}=0.5$ together with the probability distribution of the zero-energy states, as shown in Figs.~\ref{fig8}(c) and \ref{fig8}(d).
 Under weak disorder, the degeneracy of the bulk states is lifted, while the zero-energy states remain robust.
+It is worth noting that when the BBH model is applied to type-II hyperbolic lattices, the number of zero-energy cornerlike states is fixed at eight, while their spatial positions can be tuned.
+Analogous to the discussion in Sec.~\ref{SecIID}, by replacing the polar angle $\theta_{mn}$ in Eq.~(\ref{BBH}) with $\phi_{mn}$, the spatial distribution of the cornerlike states on both boundaries can be controlled through $\phi_{\rm{in}}$ and $\phi_{\rm{out}}$, respectively.